 I became distracted by the noises of the now from people of all walks of life.
 I heard messages on the state of the world and even proclamations of days to come that made me shake with fear.
 I felt overwhelmed and thought, “What can I do?
 How could good prevail in the face of such uncertainty?”
-After inquiring of the Lord, he replied with so simple a command.
-It brought peace to my heart, clarity to my mind, and hope for days to come.
+After inquiring of the Lord, he replied with so simple a command that brought peace to my heart, clarity to my mind, and hope for days to come:

 Do what is before you.

 These simple words silenced the noise and confusion and let me know He orders my steps and my steps are secure.
 Be faithful in what God has placed before you to do.
 It takes faith to continue on, stay the course, and not panic.
 How sweet a fragrance we are to Him when we stay faithful to what He has set before us with a generous and joyful heart.
 He is aware of even the smallest effort.